wildminder/ComfyUI-VoxCPM/README.md

     *   For **voice cloning**, provide the transcript of your reference audio in the `prompt_text` field.
     *   Enter the text you want to generate in the main `text` field.
 4.  **Generate:** Queue the prompt.
 The node will process the text and generate a single audio file.

+> [!NOTE]
+> **Denoising:** The original VoxCPM library includes a built-in denoiser (ZipEnhancer).
+This feature has been intentionally removed from the node.
+The ComfyUI philosophy encourages modular, single-purpose nodes.
+For denoising, please use a dedicated audio processing node before passing the `prompt_audio` to this one.
+This keeps the workflow clean and flexible.

 ### Node Inputs